4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 ## HOW TO MAKE A FACEPLATE in KiCAD##

-  1. Illustrator
-       * Open the Adobe Illustrator file of the artwork and hide all layers except the artwork (no holes, panel outline, milling, etc)

-     * Save it ("Export for Screens...") as a PNG at 2000ppi, with no Anti-aliasing.
-This gives us 0.5mil resolution.
+### Part 1: PCB Faceplate (holes and milling) ###

-     * Save it in a new folder called `MyProjectName-FACEPLATE` inside the kicad project directory. (replace `MyProjectName` with the name of the project we're working on, such as `DLD` or `SMR`...
+  1. Create a new folder called `MyProjectName-FACEPLATE` inside the kicad project directory. (replace `MyProjectName` with the name of the project we're working on, such as `DLD` or `SMR`...
-     * Create a new folder inside `MyProjectName-FACEPLATE` called `artwork.pretty`
-     * Optionally, create another new folder called `artwork sources` and put the Illustrator files and PNG exports (if you have them already) in there.

-  2. Bitmap2component (KiCAD program)
-     * Click "Load Bitmap" and select the PNG file
-     * Set Format to Pcbnew (.kicad_mod file)
-     * Set Options to Negative (sometimes you have click Normal and the Negative to get it to do Negative--it's a bug)
-     * Set Threshold Value to 99
-     * Set Board Layer for Outline: to Front silk screen
-     * Verify the Black&White Picture preview looks accurate
-     * Click "Export" and then  save the file in `MyProjectName-FACEPLATE/artwork.pretty`.
-Call it `MyProjectName-FACEPLATE-artwork-revXXX.kicad_mod`, where revXXX is the revision like "rev2c"
-     * If the artwork is supposed to be on the copper layer (Gold or Silver), then unforutnately KiCAD does not support this directly.
-But it's easy to do manually:
-     	* Export it into the Eco1.User layer instead of the Front silk layer
-     	* Open the .kicad_mod in a text editor
-     	* Do a global search and replace for `Eco1.User`, replacing it with `F.Cu`

-  3. In KiCAD, open the pcb file (`MyProjectName.kicad_pcb`) and do a "Save As..." into the `MyProjectName-FACEPLATE` directory.
-Call the new file `MyProjectName-FACEPLATE.kicad_pcb`, and open it up in pcbnew
+  2. In Finder or Terminal, copy the pcb file (`MyProjectName.kicad_pcb`) into the `MyProjectName-FACEPLATE` directory.
+Rename the file `MyProjectName-FACEPLATE.kicad_pcb`
+  3. Open pcbnew directly (not through KiCAD -- just double click the pcbnew icon inside the Applications/Kicad/ folder).
+Open up `MyProjectName-FACEPLATE.kicad_pcb`

   4. Delete all traces, silk, and components from the file except the panel components (jacks, pots, etc..).
 Leave just the panel components and the board outline (Edge.Cuts layer)